 StAnza is Scotland’s annual international poetry festival, which takes place in March in St Andrews.
-2022 will be a hybrid festival, making the most of StAnza’s experience online in 2021 while hoping that the open and welcoming atmosphere of its in-person festival can be re-established.
+2022 was a hybrid festival, making the most of StAnza’s experience online in 2021 while encouraging and re-establishing the open and welcoming atmosphere of its in-person festival.

-Through The Second Life Award scheme, the Edwin Morgan Trust is supporting a new initiative, Scotland’s Young Makars, appropriately, as Morgan was the first poet to be appointed Scots Makar (national poet).
-This is a programme to encourage young people across the country to develop their poetry-writing interests and skills, with online workshops offered by lively and experienced poetry tutors.
-Those judged to have produced the best work over the course of the programme will be invited to read at StAnza.
+Through The Second Life Award scheme, the Edwin Morgan Trust supported a new initiative, Scotland’s Young Makars, appropriately, as Morgan was the first poet to be appointed Scots Makar (national poet).
+This programme encouraged young people across the country to develop their poetry-writing interests and skills, with online workshops offered by lively and experienced poetry tutors.
+Those judged to have produced the best work over the course of the programme were invited to read at StAnza.

 I’m thrilled to be launching a pilot of our Scotland’s Young Makars programme this year with the support of the Edwin Morgan Trust, Old Possum’s Practical Trust and Event Scotland.
 When I worked as a university poetry lecturer, I was always struck by how many new students would arrive in my class and hold their hands up in horror, proclaiming, ‘But I just don’t get poetry!’
 Back then it became something of a mission for me to redress this gap, and Scotland’s Young Makars offers an even greater opportunity to enthuse and engage young people from all backgrounds in this most under-rated form!
 Last year demonstrated how useful digital means can be to reach new audiences, and this format will enable young poets from Lerwick to Gretna to participate.